kovidgoyal/kitty/docs/shell-integration.rst

 Manual shell integration
 ----------------------------

-If you do not want to rely on kitty's automatic shell integration or if you want to setup shell integration for a remote system over SSH, in :file:`kitty.conf` set:
+The automatic shell integration is designed to be minimally intrusive, as such it wont work for sub-shells, terminal multiplexers, containers, remote systems, etc.
+For such systems, you should setup manual shell integration by adding some code to your shells startup files to load the shell integration script.

+First, in :file:`kitty.conf` set:

 .. code-block:: conf